September 18th 2017

 The Governors expect the Care and Management of Children Policy to include a wide range of rewards which are clear and enable staff and others with authority to apply them consistently and fairly across the whole school.
 The rewards system will encourage good behaviour in the classroom and elsewhere in the school.
 The Governors expect that any rewards system is explained to others who have responsibility for young people such as providers of Extended Learning Opportunities, before and after school club, and, if applicable, home to school transport so that there is a consistent message to pupils that good behaviour reaps positive outcomes.
 The rewards system must be regularly monitored for consistency, fair application and effectiveness.

 Sanctions for unacceptable/poor behaviour should be known and understood by all staff, other adults with authority for behaviour, pupils and parents/carers.
-Like rewards, sanctions must be consistently applied across the whole school, including providers of Extended Learning Opportunities, before and after school club, and, if applicable, home to school transport.
+Like rewards, sanctions must be consistently applied across the whole school, including providers of After School Clubs, Breakfast Club and Camelot Care, and, if applicable, home to school transport.
 The range of sanctions must be described in the Care and Management of Children Policy so that all concerned are aware of and understand how and when the sanctions will be applied.
 The Care and Management of Children Policy should also explain how and when exclusions (both fixed-term and permanent) will be used as a sanction.
 The Policy should also include the provision for an appeal process against a sanction where a pupil or parent believes the school has exercised its disciplinary authority unreasonably.
 The Governors, however, believe that the exclusion sanction should only be used as a last resort.
 ‘Unofficial’ exclusions are illegal and so must be avoided.
 The Headteacher may inform the police, where necessary and appropriate, if there is evidence of a criminal act or it is thought that one may take place.
 It is important that sanctions are monitored for their proper use, consistency and effective impact.

 The use of Physical Intervention: